Anne Storch: Career

 Storch studied African linguistics, ethnology, and history at Frankfurt am Main.

 From 1995 to 1999, she worked as a researcher at the University of Frankfurt.
 As a doctoral student, she documented the Hõne language during several research trips to Nigeria.
 In 1999, she completed her PhD in African linguistics.
 From 2000 to 2004, she held a junior professorship position at the Institute for African Linguistics at the University of Frankfurt.
 Since 2004, she has been a full professor and member of the board at the Institute for African Studies at the University of Cologne.

 In addition to Nigeria, Anne Storch has performed linguistic fieldwork in Sudan and Uganda.

 From 2006 to 2009, she was chair of the German African Studies Association.
-From 2014 to 2016, she was also President of the International Association for Colonial and Postcolonial Linguistics.
+From 2014 to 2016, she was also President of the International Association for Colonial and Postcolonial Linguistics, together with Eeva Sippola.

 In 2017, she was awarded a Gottfried Wilhelm Leibniz Prize from the German Research Foundation.

 In 2018, Storch was elected to the North Rhine-Westphalian Academy of Sciences, Humanities and the Arts.